hoast/hoastig/README.md

 ### Destination directory

-The destination directory is the directory relative to where the command is executed from and can be defined in the configuration file, by default this is set to `dst`.
+The destination directory is the directory relative to where the program is executed from and can be defined in the configuration file.

-### Source directory
+### Source directories

-A list of sources can be specified which can used to split parts of a site up in, for instance a theme and content directory, by default this list is set to `[ "src" ]`.
+The source directories are a list of paths relative to the where the program is executed from and can be defined in the configuration file.
+This list can used to split parts of a site up in, for instance a theme and content directory.
 Each directory in the list will overwrite the previous one in the order they are provided in if duplicate files are found.
 Each source directory follows the following pattern of optional sub directories.

 * `content`: Content files, each file will be transformed into a page.
 Files should have the `.hbs`, `.html`, or `.md` extension.
 Extension are eventually converted to `.html` if they are not already.
 Extension can also be chained so that a markdown file can include handlebar partials for instance.
 For example `page.hbs.md` will first be transformed from markdown to html, then it will be read as handlebars and transformed to html again, this time giving it the `.html` extension.
 Finally the resulting or pre-existing `.html` files will be minified.
 * `decorators`: Handlebar decorators.
 Files should have the `.js` extension.
 The file should export a single handlebars decorator compatible function.